 As Sash Window Experts, we firmly believe that the replacement of original sash windows should only be considered as a last resort.
-Whether the traditional sash windows in your home are draughty, damaged, rotten, hard to open or close, it is not only possible but also highly desirable to restore them back to their former glory.
+Whether the traditional sash windows in your home are draughty, damaged, rotten, or hard to open or close, it is not only possible but also highly desirable to restore them back to their former glory.
 In fact, it’s what we’ve been doing professionally for the last 25 years.
 Call us today on 01403 602701 for a free window survey and quotation.

 The case against uPVC window replacements

 When you’re faced with rattly old period windows that have seen better days, it may well be tempting to replace your traditional timber sashes with modern uPVC windows.
 Providing excellent thermal efficiency at affordable prices along with the prospect of low maintenance, they may seem like an easy solution to your window problems.

 But did you know that modern uPVC windows have a number of obvious disadvantages?

 First, the lifespan of uPVC windows is much shorter than that of well-maintained wooden sash windows.
 Once they show signs of ageing, is it impossible to renovate them back to mint condition – unlike wooden sashes that can be fully restored and brought back to life.